LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-data/_index.md

     }
 ```

-`Event` is not the only model that we want to be user-owned.
-Let's repeat the above steps to
+`Event` is not the only model that we want to be user-owned. **Repeat the above
-add the `creator` field/getters/setters to `EventCategory` and `Tag`.
+steps** to add the `creator` field/getters/setters to `EventCategory`.

+{{% notice blue Note "rocket" %}}
+The `Tag` resource will be your task to update throughout this bonus module.
+We
+will leave hints that you should continue updating that resource but will not
+explicitly include instructions on keeping the tag feature updated.

+You should update the `Tag` class as well to track `User creator`.
+{{% /notice %}}

 ### Saving the `User` when creating new data

-Now that we can store the associated User as the creator of an Event/Category/Tag, we need
+We can store an associated User as the creator of an Event/Category/Tag.
+Next
-to make sure that the current logged-in User is set as the creator before saving new entries.
+we need to make sure that the currently logged-in User is set as the creator
-Let's update the `EventController` to get the currently logged in user when creating a new
+before saving new entries.
+Let's update the `EventController` first to set
-event and setting that user as the `creator`.
+the `User creator` field in new events.

-To get the currently logged-in user in `EventController`, we need references to the
+To get the currently logged-in user in `EventController`, we need references to
-`AuthenticationController` and the `HttpSession`.
+the `AuthenticationController` and the `HttpSession`.

 In `EventController`, add the following below your other autowired fields: